 Around 3-4 per 10,000 children born in the UK have a cataract which affects vision.
 About a third of cataracts do not have any cause and aren’t linked with any other disease or condition.

-Most children who are born with or develop infantile cataracts do not have other medical problems, but some do.
+Most children who are born with or develop infantile cataracts do not have other medical problems, however some do.
 If an ophthalmologist is concerned that a baby may have other health conditions they will arrange for an examination from a paediatrician (a doctor specialising in children’s conditions).

 If the paediatrician or paediatric nurse suspects that your child has a congenital cataract at birth, they will arrange a referral to an ophthalmologist for a full examination of their eyes.
 An ophthalmologist would carry out this examination at hospital.

-All babies in the UK are screened for eye problems including congenital cataracts within the first 24-48 hours after birth as part of the National Screening procedure.
+All babies in the UK are screened for eye problems including congenital cataracts within the first 72 hours after birth as part of the National Screening procedure.
 Babies are normally checked again by a health visitor or community paediatrician around six to eight weeks of age.
 If you are concerned about your baby's vision it would be important to discuss it with your health visitor.
 Your baby’s “red book” (Personal Child Health Record) has advice on how their vision will develop.
-If your health visitor notices any signs of a possible eye problem or cataract, they would refer your baby to a hospital ophthalmologist for a full examination.
+If your health visitor notices any signs of a possible eye issue or cataract, they would refer your baby to a hospital ophthalmologist for a full examination.

 Some cataracts do not cause visual problems and treatment is not needed.
 If the cataract is affecting your child's vision, surgery will usually be considered to remove the affected lens from the eye.
 Once a cataract is removed it cannot grow back.